josearrais/agio/README.md

 # Agio

-This repository contains the Agio front-end interface, including the web app and all.
+This repository contains the Agio frontend interface, including the web app and all.

 ## Local Development